-In discharging its oversight responsibility as to the audit process, the audit committee obtained from our independent accounting firms a formal written statement describing all relationships between the independent accounting firm and us that might bear on the accounting firm's independence consistent with the requirements of the Public Company Accounting Oversight Board and discussed with the accounting firm any relationships that may impact its objectivity and independence.
-In considering the accounting firms' independence, the audit committee also considered whether the non-audit services performed by the accounting firms on our behalf were compatible with maintaining the independence of the accounting firm.
+In discharging its oversight responsibility as to the audit process, the audit committee obtained from Freed Maxick a formal written statement describing all relationships between Fred Maxick and the Company that might bear on Freed Maxick's independence consistent with the requirements of the Public Company Accounting Oversight Board, and discussed with Freed Maxick any relationships that may impact its objectivity and independence.
+In considering Freed Maxick's independence, the audit committee also considered whether the non-audit services performed by Freed Maxick on our behalf were compatible with maintaining the independence of Freed Maxick.

-In reliance upon (1) the audit committee's reviews and discussions with management and Freed Maxick, (2) management's assessment of the effectiveness of our internal control over financial reporting, and (3) the receipt of an opinion from Freed Maxick dated December 29, 2016, stating that the Holding Company's financial statements for the fiscal year ended September 30, 2016 are presented fairly, in all material respects, in conformity with U.S. generally accepted accounting principles, the audit committee recommended to our board that these audited financial statements be included in our Annual Report on Form 10-K for the fiscal year ended September 30, 2016, for filing with the SEC.
+In reliance upon (1) the audit committee's reviews and discussions with management and Freed Maxick, (2) management's assessment of the effectiveness of our internal control over financial reporting, and (3) the receipt of an opinion from Freed Maxick dated December 20, 2018, stating that the Company's financial statements for the fiscal year ended September 30, 2018 are presented fairly, in all material respects, in conformity with U.S. generally accepted accounting principles, the audit committee recommended to our board that these audited financial statements be included in our Annual Report on Form 10-K for the fiscal year ended September 30, 2018, for filing with the SEC.